Everything You Need to Know About Closing Costs for Home Sellers

 When you’re buying or selling a property, it’s important to keep in mind that there may be transfer taxes involved.
 These are fees charged by the local government for the transfer of ownership of the property from one party to another.

-The specific amount of transfer tax you’ll be charged can vary depending on where you’re located, but it’s typically calculated as a percentage of the final sale price of the home.
+The specific amount of transfer tax charged to you can vary depending on your location.
+It is typically calculated as a percentage of the home’s final sale price.

-It’s always a good idea to do your research ahead of time and budget accordingly for any potential transfer taxes that may come up during the transaction process.
+It’s always a good idea to do your research ahead of time.
+This may help you budget accordingly for any potential transfer taxes that may come up during the transaction process.

 If you’re planning to sell your home, you might be thinking about ways to sweeten the deal for potential buyers.
 One option that many sellers consider is offering a home warranty as an added incentive.